rybruscoe/deepseek-server/README.md

    - "Starting Tailscale..." message
    - "Server started successfully" message

+3. Verify Tailscale connection:
-3. Your pod will appear in Tailscale admin console as "llm-gpu-pod"
+   - Your pod will appear in Tailscale admin console as "llm-gpu-pod"
+   - From your local machine: `ping llm-gpu-pod`
+   - Or check pod status: `tailscale status` in pod shell

 ## API Usage